k-smela/gaussian-quadrature/README.md

 of the number of function evaluations each method requires.

 ## Contents
-- `gaussian-quadrature.pdf` — full paper: background, derivation, and
+- `Gaussian-Quadrature.pdf` — full paper: background, derivation, and
   application of Gaussian quadrature

 ## Skills Demonstrated